-- 1. The research involves no more than minimal risk to the subject; - 2.
-The rights and welfare of subjects will not be adversely affected; - 3.
-The research could not practicably be carried out without the waiver or alteration; and - 4.
-Whenever relevant, the subject will be provided with additional pertinent information after the subject has participated in the study.
+- 1. The research involves no more than minimal risk to the subjects; - 2.
+The research could not practicably be carried out without the requested waiver or alteration; - 3.
+If the research involves using identifiable private information or identifiable biospecimens, the research could not practicably be carried out without using such information or biospecimens in an identifiable format; - 4.
+The waiver or alteration will not adversely affect the rights and welfare of the subjects; and - 5.
+Whenever appropriate, the subjects or legally authorized representatives will be provided with additional pertinent information after participation.

-NOTE: The investigator must describe which element(s) of consent will be altered and/or omitted, and justify the alteration/omission.
+NOTE: The investigator must describe the element(s) of consent for which a waiver or alteration will be requested and justify the waiver or alteration.
 The IRB does not approve waiver of informed consent for research that is subject to FDA regulations, except for planned emergency/acute care research as provided under FDA regulations.